-Please fill out HOST FAMILY APPLICATION FORM (Click Here) to submit your application for consideration to become an OC Riptide Host Family.
+Please fill out the OC Riptide Host Family Application for consideration to become an OC Riptide Host Family.

 There are more benefits to hosting an OC Riptide player other than the potential to be able to say years later that the next great MLB All-Star spent a summer in your guest room.